Clubs and Activities

 Sponsor: Mona Roy

-The Dundee Middle School Choral Department offers an advanced young women’s vocal ensemble called Bella Voce open to 7th and 8th grade chorus girls.
-This is an auditioned group.
+The Dundee Middle School Choral Department offers an auditioned treble vocal ensemble called Bella Voce open to 7th and 8th grade girls who are enrolled in chorus.
 This ensemble focuses on select treble voices performing more challenging 2 - 4 part music of various styles.
+Bella Voce performs at all DMS concerts as well as within the community, at festivals, and contests.
+Rehearsals are once a week on Tuesday mornings from 8:00 a.m. - 8:45 a.m.
 Auditions and rehearsals begin in September and end in May.

 Beta Club